unepwcmc/NRT/README.md

 NRT-indicatorator
 =================

-Turns environmental parameter data into indicators
+Turns environmental parameter data into indicators, by adding text!